Nihlus/digos-ambassador/README.md

 See the AUTHORS file.

 ### Licensing
 This project is licensed under the GPLv3 license.
-See the LICENSE.md file for the complete text.
+See the LICENSE file for the complete text.